spevenexe/6360Group13/README.md

 `data_file` - the path to the base vectors of the dataset <br>
 `query_file` - the path to the query vectors of the dataset <br>
 `nsg_path` - the path to the built NSG <br>
 `search_L` - the L value of the search.
-Higher values are more accurate but cause longer runtimes.Cannot be smaller than `search_K` <br>
+Higher values are more accurate but cause longer runtimes.
+Cannot be smaller than `search_K` <br>
 `search_K` - the K nearest neighbors to find <br>